CreasolTech/domoticz-hyundai-kia/README.md

 # Credits
-Many thanks for the language translation to:
+Many thanks for the following language translations:
 * Dutch translation by Branko
-* Svedish translation by Joakim W.
+* Swedish translation by Joakim W.
 * Hungarian translation by Upo
 * Polish translation by z1mEk
 * French translation by Neutrino